Nahnatchka Khan: Career

 Khan started her writing career on 20th Century Fox's Malcolm in the Middle.
 She also worked for Disney Television Animation, including Disney's 1990s animated sitcom, Pepper Ann, the division's first series created by a woman.
 According to Khan, Pepper Ann's "Sue Rose wanted to do this show about this 12-year-old girl raised by a single mom and who had this really active fantasy life," something that had not been done before.
 Khan also worked on American Dad! and on the children's series Unfabulous.

-In 2012, Khan created the ABC comedy series Don't Trust the B---- in Apartment 23.
+In 2012, Khan created the ABC comedy series Don't Trust the B— in Apartment 23.
 The series debuted on April 11, 2012, and ran for two seasons until January 15, 2013.

 In 2015, Khan created the TV show Fresh Off the Boat which also aired on ABC.
 The show was lauded for being "the first network sitcom to feature an Asian family since 1994's All-American Girl."
 Khan was honored for her contributions to the Asian Pacific American community, specifically through this show, by East West Players during their 50th Anniversary Visionary Awards Dinner & Silent Auction.
 The series ran for six seasons and concluded on February 21, 2020.

 In 2016, Khan signed a multiyear deal to create, write, develop, and supervise projects for Twentieth Century Fox, under her company, Fierce Baby Productions.
 As of 2013, she had a television pilot in development titled Fatrick, slated to star Zach Cregger, with Fox.

 In 2018, it was announced that Khan would make her directorial debut with Always Be My Maybe which was released on Netflix in May 2019.
 The film went on to be positively received.
 On Rotten Tomatoes the film has an approval rating of 89% based on 94 reviews, with an average rating of 7.00/10.
 The site's critical consensus reads, "Carried by the infectious charms of Ali Wong and Randall Park, Always Be My Maybe takes familiar rom-com beats and cleverly layers in smart social commentary to find its own sweet groove."

 In 2020, Netflix won the rights to Jesse Q. Sutanto's book, Dial A for Aunties, which they announced will be produced and directed by Khan.

-Then in 2021, she co-created the series Young Rock with Jeff Chiang which premiered on NBC on February 16, 2021.
+In 2021, she co-created the series Young Rock with Jeff Chiang which premiered on NBC on February 16, 2021.
 The series has received generally positive reviews from critics.
 The series ran for three seasons and a 2021 holiday special.

 In 2023, Khan directed the Prime Video film Totally Killer.
+She is currently filming Honeymoon / Funeral in London.